cdapio/cdap/cdap-examples/README.md

 ## StreamConversion

-- An application that illustrates the use of time partitioned file sets.
+- An application that illustrates the use of time-partitioned file sets.
 - It periodically converts a stream into partitions of a file set, which can be read by SQL queries.

 ## UserProfiles